-- Specify guest OS credentials (username and password) with Local Administrator privileges on all VMs included in the job.
+- Specify guest OS credentials with Local Administrator privileges on all VMs included in the job.
 OS credentials are required to install, start and remove a runtime process that coordinates VSS activities inside the VM.

 - By default, the specified guest OS credentials are used for all VMs processed by the replication job.
-If you replicate several VMs that use different guest OS credentials, click Advanced.
+If you replicate several VMs that use different guest OS credentials, click Credentials.
 Select a VM in the list and click Set User.
-Then enter guest OS credentials with Local Administrator privileges for this specific VM.
+Then specify guest OS credentials with administrator privileges for this specific VM.
 Repeat the procedure for all VMs in the job.

 - To specify advanced options for VSS processing, click Applications.
 Select a VM in the list and click Edit.